ShauryaMathur/business-simulator/README.md

 Audit-Ready History (Soft Delete): Rather than destructive `DELETE` operations on reset, I implemented a soft delete strategy using `game_history.is_deleted`.
 This preserves prior game attempts for auditability/debugging and future analytics while keeping the active UI session clean.

 Atomic State Transitions: Turn advancement is implemented as a single RPC that performs simulation math, history logging, and game state updates together.
-This leverages database transaction semantics so failures roll back the entire operation and prevent a partially advanced/corrupted game state.
+We use database transaction semantics so failures roll back the entire operation and prevent a partially advanced/corrupted game state.

 ### 3. Frontend Architecture

 Pragmatic State Management: Used React Context (`AuthProvider`) over Redux.
-The global state surface is intentionally small (auth/session only), so Context is a lower-overhead solution that remains easy to reason about without Redux boilerplate.
+The global state surface is intentionally small (auth/session only), so Context is a lower-overhead solution that remains easy to reason about without the huge Redux boilerplate.
 Redux would be overkill for this scope.

 Decoupled Data Fetching: Encapsulated dashboard orchestration in a custom `useDashboardData` hook.
 This separates the data-access layer (Supabase queries/RPC orchestration) from presentation components, improving maintainability and making future testing/refactoring easier.